PyChina/weekly/content/Issue/issue-393.md

 - [用 Kivy Python 框架构建移动应用](https://pycoders.com/link/2808/web)
     + REAL PYTHON

 Learn how to build a mobile application with Python and the Kivy GUI framework.
-You’ll discover how to develop an application that can run on your desktop as well as your phone.
-Then, you’ll package your app for iOS, Android, Windows, and macOS.
+You'll discover how to develop an application that can run on your desktop as well as your phone.
+Then, you'll package your app for iOS, Android, Windows, and macOS.

 (`是也乎:`